smhg/sublime-suncycle/README.md

 Some of Sublime Text's color schemes are at their best either during day or night.
 This package lets you automatically switch between 2 color schemes (and optionally a theme) based on your local sunrise and sunset (which takes [DST](http://en.wikipedia.org/wiki/Daylight_saving_time) into account).

 By default, an IP address lookup with [Telize](http://www.telize.com/) determines your location.
-So you should be able to safely travel between timezones while your theme switches when the local sun comes up or goes down.
+So the switch is adjusted when you travel across timezones.

-Should the IP lookup fail for some reason, you are still able to hard-code your coordinates in your user preferences file.
+You can hardcode your coordinates in case you don't prefer an IP lookup or it fails.

 ## Installation
 Install with [Package Control](https://sublime.wbond.net/).